Put Your Blinders on and do the Work

 Although it’s good to acknowledge the ships that didn’t come to pick you up, focusing on them long-term is sure to be detrimental.
 You’ll just keep waiting at the docks and prove yourself right, even as ships come and go!

 On the journey to success, you don’t want to keep proving that things don’t work for you.
-You want to begin finding proof that you’re going to make it, even if it’s small.
+You want to begin finding proof that you’re going to make it.
 And you want to do this daily.

 In saying all this, I’m mostly preaching to myself.

-I’m looking to get those blinders in place rather than evaluating my progress day to day, or moment by moment.
+I’m looking to get those blinders in place instead of evaluating my progress day to day, or moment by moment.
 There isn’t much positive that can come from being a dopamine junkie.

 Do you feel you get caught up in the wrong things?